 If you felt your last cup of coffee was really bitter in taste there could be high chances that the coffee beans were not grounded well.
-It is how the coffee beans have roasted that locks in the flavour and aroma of the coffee in it so the way it is grounded will directly have its impact on the smell and flavour of the coffee.
+It is how the coffee beans have roasted that locks in the flavor and aroma of the coffee in it so the way it is grounded will directly have its impact on the smell and flavor of the coffee.
 It is the process of roasting that holds the smell of green coffee beans.
 If the beans are not roasted, coffee cannot be made.

 It is not always on how the coffee is prepared, sometimes the coffee you buy in the market might not be well grounded and roasted which leaves the bad taste in your mouth no matter how well you prepare it.

 Fix: Make sure you buy coffee which is of the highest quality to enjoy the best of its taste and smell.
 Roasting needs to be done properly or else it could affect the taste of the coffee in a wrong way – leaving you with bitterness and burnt taste.